Freedom of movement: Asia

-Burma/Myanmar
+Myanmar

-The military regime in Burma has been criticized for allegations of restrictions to freedom of movement.
+The military regime in Myanmar has been criticized for allegations of restrictions to freedom of movement.
 These include restrictions on movement by political dissidents, women, and migrant workers.

 China (mainland)

-In the mainland of the People's Republic of China, the Hukou system of household registration makes internal migration difficult, especially for rural residents to move to urban areas.
-Many people move to places in which they don't have a local hukou, but local governments can restrict services like subsidized schooling, subsidized housing, and health insurance to those with local hukou.
-The system was used as far back as the Han Dynasty for tax collection, and more recently in the People's Republic to control urbanization.
+In the mainland of the People's Republic of China, the hukou system of household registration makes internal migration difficult, especially for rural residents to move to urban areas.
+Many people move to places in which they do not have a local hukou, but local governments can restrict services like subsidized schooling, subsidized housing, and health insurance to those with local hukou.
+The system was used as far back as the Han dynasty for tax collection, and more recently in the People's Republic to control urbanization.
 The Hukou system has also led many municipal governments to disregard the welfare of migrant workers as measures of wellbeing and economic progress are based almost exclusively on conditions for those with a local hukou.

 Also, Chinese citizens are allowed to go from the mainland to Hong Kong or Macau only for travel, but not for residence unless they obtain the "one-way permit" from Chinese authorities.
 Currently, the issuance of the "one-way permit" is limited to 150 per day.

 The Tibetan Centre for Human Rights and Democracy claimed in 2000 that people in Tibet had to promise not to criticize the Chinese Communist Party before receiving official permission to leave for India or Nepal.
 Additionally, it alleged that people of Han descent in Tibet have a far easier time acquiring the necessary permits to live in urban areas than ethnic Tibetans do.

 Hong Kong and Macau

-As a part of the one country, two systems policy proposed by Deng Xiaoping and accepted by the British and Portuguese governments, the special administrative regions (SARs) of Hong Kong and Macau retained separate border control and immigration policies with Mainland China.
+As a part of the one country, two systems policy proposed by Deng Xiaoping and accepted by the British and Portuguese governments, the special administrative regions (SARs) of Hong Kong and Macau retained separate border control and immigration policies with mainland China.
 Chinese nationals had to gain permission from the government before travelling to Hong Kong or Macau, but this requirement was officially abolished for each SAR after its respective handover.
 Since then, restrictions imposed by the SAR governments have been the limiting factor on travel.

 Under Basic Law of Hong Kong article 31, "Hong Kong residents shall have freedom of movement within the Hong Kong Special Administrative Region and freedom of immigration to other countries and regions.
 They shall have freedom to travel and to enter or leave the Region.
 Unless restrained by law, holders of valid travel documents shall be free to leave the Region without special authorization."